konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/information_extraction/index.md

 ---

 The first step is to create a Custom [Annotation](https://dev.konfuzio.com/sdk/sourcecode.html?highlight=annotation#annotation) class that includes custom bounding boxes for our detected barcodes.
-These bounding boxes will be later used by the [Server](https://dev.konfuzio.com/web/index.html#what-is-the-konfuzio-server) as well as the [DVUI](https://dev.konfuzio.com/dvui/index.html#what-is-the-konfuzio-document-validation-ui) to annotate the barcodes in the document.
+These bounding boxes will be later used by the [Server](https://dev.konfuzio.com/web/index.html#what-is-the-konfuzio-server) as well as the [DVUI](https://dev.konfuzio.com/dvui/index.html#what-is-the-konfuzio-document-validation-ui) to annotate the barcodes in the Document.

 ```python
 from typing import Dict, List